World Sankirtan Party

 This information, when coupled with the information from Muslim sources that there were 360 idols in the temple, indicates that Lord Vishnu was surrounded by an entourage of other deities, of which Lord Shiva was one.
 But the Muslims being iconoclasts, they destroyed the idols of other deities, while Shiva's emblem, a round, cylindrical, dark, black-red stone, they retained as a central, featureless object of reverence.

-The Muslim Palestinian name Yasser Arafat is in fact Sri Haripad, i.e. the holy feet of Lord (God) Hari.
-This name and others commemorate the idol of Vishnu that was enshrined in the centre of the octagonal Kaaba shrine.
+The Muslim Palestinian name Yasser Arafat is in fact Sri Haripad, i.e. the Holy feet of Lord (God) Hari.
+This name and others commemorate the idol of Vishnu that was enshrined in the centre of the octagonal Kaba shrine.

-is the ground-plan of the hoary Kaaba (Vishnu) temple constructed on the
+is the ground-plan of the hoary Kaba (Vishnu) temple constructed on the

 esoteric, Tantric, octagonal Vedic pattern in Mecca, Saudi Arabia.

 eight corners occupied the images of the sentinel Vedic deities Indra,